cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 We specify the following constructor parameters:

  1. Default producer topic (can be set dynamically from the schema if needed)
- 2. Serialization schema for the QueryResults objects
+ 2. Serialization schema for the `QueryResults` objects
  3. Producer properties
  4. Partitioner for the kafka messages

-The `QueryResultSchemae` provides simple tab delimited format for the messages and we use the queryId as the key for the kafka records.
+The `QueryResultSchema` provides simple tab delimited format for the messages and we use the queryId as the key for the kafka records.

 For the producer properties we set the following 2 parameters:
  - `bootstrap.servers=...` : *REQUIRED*
  - `retries=3` : Let the producer retry failed messages up to 3 times before failing the job.
 This is useful in production environment where broker changes are expected.

-We use a custom Kafka partitioner that will ensure that queryResult messages are partitioned according to their queryIds which would allow us to create a nicely scalable querying service.
+We use a custom Kafka partitioner that will ensure that `QueryResult` messages are partitioned according to their `queryId`s which would allow us to create a nicely scalable querying service.

 ### Windowed transaction summaries <a name="windowing"></a>